 Project Tiger was launched by the Government of India in the year 1973 to save the endangered species of tiger in the country.
-Starting from nine (9) reserves in 1973, the number is grown up to fifty-two (52).
-A total area of 71027.10 km2 is covered by these project tiger areas.
+Starting from nine (9) reserves in 1973, the number is grown up to fifty-three (53).

 - Project Tiger is an ongoing Centrally Sponsored Scheme of the Ministry of Environment, Forests, and Climate Change providing central assistance to the tiger States for tiger conservation in designated tiger reserves.

 Insights of NTCA:

 The National Tiger Conservation Authority (NTCA) has been constituted under section 38 L (1) of the Wildlife (Protection) Act, 1972